 Why this programme

 - A key strength of this programme is that you will be taught mostly by physicists working in the NHS.
-It will quip you for employment in a clinical environment.

 - Due to the large size of the NHS medical physics department in Glasgow, all mainstream areas of medical physics are covered along with some specialised fields.